On the Field of Glory: The Plot

-Pan Serafin resolves that all will travel to Cracow to see Stanislav and Yatsek and Pan Serafin wishes to join the army against the (dog-believer) Turk.
+Pan Serafin resolves that all will travel to Kraków to see Stanislav and Yatsek and Pan Serafin wishes to join the army against the (dog-believer) Turk.
 Anulka will be left with the prelate in Radom.
 On the road they fear an ambush from Martsian but believe their party is strong enough to fend off an attack.
 They reach Radom safely and stay there for the first night of the journey.

 The next evening they encounter a roadblock and face an ambuscade.
 Father Voynovski takes charge but sees they are outnumbered – the Bukoyemskis charge their opponents and are about to be cut down when the latter start to withdraw and Voynovski is heartened to see Yatsek and Stanislav come to the rescue with their regiment.
 Yatsek sees Anulka but faints from his wounds.
 From the prisoners they learn that Martsian paid the brigands to make the attack and resolve to bring him to trial in Cracow.
 Anulka tends Yatsek in a covered wagon and they make up and are cheered by the regiment, 'Vivant!
 Crescant!
 Floreant!’